 - Repositories etc. within a GitLab group associated with a BEAR project

 Data in these places will not be automatically deleted in any scenario.
-Instead a PI can request that the data be archived or removed.
+Instead a PI can request that the data be archived into a BEAR Archive associated with a BEAR project.
 Or in the event that the PI leaves the University we will contact relevant parties to identify a new PI or archive/remove the project.
 Ideally, a PI would contact us before leaving as it is easier to make such changes at that point.

-Please note that a leaver will no longer be able to access any BEAR projects they were once associated with.
+Please note that a leaver will no longer be able to access any BEAR projects they were once associated with unless they are granted Contingent Worker or Honorary status by their College.